-The Moving Ahead for Progress in the 21st Century Act (MAP-21) established the following activities as eligible projects for funding under the Transportation Alternatives Program (TAP):
+The Fixing America's Surface Transportation Act (FAST) maintained the following activities as eligible projects for funding under the Transportation Alternatives Program (TAP):

-- 1. Construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other nonmotorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990 (42 USC 12101 et seq.). - 2.
-Construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs. - 3.
-Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other nonmotorized transportation users - 4.
-Construction of turnouts, overlooks, and viewing areas. - 5.
-Community improvement activities, which include but are not limited to: - a. inventory, control, or removal of outdoor advertising; - b. historic preservation and rehabilitation of historic transportation facilities; - c. vegetation management practices in transportation rights-of-way to improve roadway safety, prevent against invasive species, and provide erosion control; and - d. archaeological activities relating to impacts from implementation of a transportation project eligible under title 23. - 6.
-Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to - a. address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff, including activities described in sections 133(b)(11), 328(a), and 329 of title 23; or - b. reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats. - 7.
-The recreational trails program under section 206 of title 23 - 8.
-The safe routes to school program eligible projects and activities listed at section 1404(f) of the SAFETEA-LU: - a.
-Infrastructure-related projects. - b.
-Noninfrastructure-related activities. - c.
-Safe Routes to School coordinator. - 9.
+Construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other nonmotorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990 (42 USC 12101 et seq.).

+Construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs.

+Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other nonmotorized transportation users

+Construction of turnouts, overlooks, and viewing areas.

+Community improvement activities, which include but are not limited to: inventory, control, or removal of outdoor advertising; historic preservation and rehabilitation of historic transportation facilities; vegetation management practices in transportation rights-of-way to improve roadway safety, prevent against invasive species, and provide erosion control; and archaeological activities relating to impacts from implementation of a transportation project eligible under title 23.

+Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation toaddress stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff, including activities described in sections 133(b)(11), 328(a), and 329 of title 23; or reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats.

+The recreational trails program under section 206 of title 23

+The safe routes to school program eligible projects and activities listed at section 1404(f) of the SAFETEA-LU:

+Infrastructure-related projects.

+Non infrastructure-related activities.

+Safe Routes to School coordinator.

 Planning, designing, or constructing boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways.

-Per the requirements of MAP-21, Transportation Alternatives Program funds cannot be used for the following activities:
+Per the requirements of the FAST Act, Transportation Alternatives Program funds cannot be used for the following activities:

-- 1. State or MPO administrative purposes, except for SRTS administration, and administrative costs of the State permitted for RTP set-aside funds. - 2.
-Promotional activities, except as permitted under the SRTS. - 3.
-General recreation and park facilities, playground equipment, sports fields, campgrounds, picnic areas and pavilions, etc. - 4.
+State or MPO administrative purposes, except for SRTS administration, and administrative costs of the State permitted for RTP set-aside funds.

+Promotional activities, except as permitted under the SRTS.

+General recreation and park facilities, playground equipment, sports fields, campgrounds, picnic areas and pavilions, etc.

 Routine maintenance and operations.